Change is Not a Light Switch: The Grief in New Year’s Resolutions

 William Bridges, in his book Transitions, looks to ancient cultures and tribal societies for wisdom about navigating life changes.
 He asserts that whether the change is positive or negative, chosen or imposed, we must travel through three phases of emotional transition to arrive on the other side.
 Phase 1 involves the ending of the old ways – it is a grief journey, entailing denial, anger, resistance, and negotiation.
 Phase 2, the middle zone, is fraught with ambiguity and confusion because our old habits don’t work any more, but new ones have not been established yet.
 Phase 3, the new beginning or metaphorical rebirth, is what we expect the minute we set a New Year’s Resolution.
 But without experiencing the pain of Phases 1 and 2, we can’t get to the new beginning.

-Bernie entered the Cardiac Rehab program in grief – he acted out his anger and struggled with the reality of what heart disease meant to his life.
-During his first few months, he had a foot in his old life and a foot in his new – not a comfortable or coherent place to be.
+Bernie entered the Cardiac Rehab program in grief.
+He acted out his anger and struggled with the reality of what heart disease meant to his life.
+During his first few months, he had a foot in his old life and a foot in his new.
+It was not comfortable or coherent place to be.
 But when he got to the other side, his apology and gift helped to deliver him to his new beginning.
 For 30 years, I’ve carried the gift of Bernie’s transition – not the trinket – but the symbolism of his growth.

 The changes that shape our lives might come from New Year’s (or other) resolutions.
 More often, they are presented to us unexpectedly.
 How these changes shape our future lies in how we dance through the transition process.

-As a health practitioner or brand manager, help your patients, clients, consumers, and family members – even your selves – be more successful with 2014 resolutions by learning from Bernie.
+Help your patients, clients, consumers, and family members–even your selves–be more successful with 2014 resolutions by learning from Bernie.
 Go beyond the light switch and explore the shifts in the emotional landscape that are inherent in change.